 Instructions / Support / Help

-More generalized instructions in German language are included with this download (doesn’t hurt to read those), for fully detailed information in English language visit the Aerofly Wiki: https://wiki.aerofly-sim.de/ especially pages about aircraft development and the developer tools that also describes the installation of the tools.
-Most questions should be answered by these wiki pages.
-Please note that IPACS has discontinued their support of these very old tools, as there will be an SDK for the newer Aerofly FS 2 Flight Simulator.
-Best support todate can be optained in the IPACS forums.
+More generalized instructions in German language are included with this download (doesn’t hurt to read those).
+Please note that IPACS has discontinued their support of these very old tools, as there is a newer SDK for the newer Aerofly FS 2 Flight Simulator.
+Best support today can be obtained in the IPACS Forum.